• Skip to primary navigation

 The government of a country consist of different sectors that come together to make the bodywork as a whole.
-In addition, one of the less spoken of, but very important sector is the finance arm.
-The finance section of the government manages a country’s revenue as well as control financial standards through several parastatals.
+In addition, one of the less spoken of, but very important sectors is the finance arm.
+The finance section of the government manages a country’s revenue as well as controls financial standards through several parastatals.
 We can call it public finance.
 This article would serve as a guide and exposition on public finance, as well as other vital things to know.

 What is public finance?

 Public finance is practically the management of a country’s expenditures, debt and total revenue.
 Furthermore, although it is carried out by the finance sector of the government, and done through particular institutions and bodies.
 These bodies could be outrightly governmental, or quasi-governmental in nature.
-Also, we can evaluate and express a country’s financial standing with numbers just like that of a business’.
+Also, we can evaluate and express a country’s financial standing with numbers just like that of a business.

 What are the elements of public finance?

 The elements of public finance revolve around three major activities.
-This includes managing expenditures to support the society, collecting revenue, and finally designing and implementing financial strategies.
+This includes managing expenditures to support society, collecting revenue, and finally designing and implementing financial strategies.
 In essence, the elements are more accurately captured as:

 Expenditures: